Research Funding Opportunities

 Two categories of award are available:

 - Fast-Start awards are aimed at emerging researchers (up to seven years after the conferment of their PhD).
 Funding is set at NZ$100,000 (excluding GST) per year for three years.

 - Standard awards are larger grants open to established researchers as well as emerging researchers.
 Funding is for three years and the amount of funding is capped at between NZ$240,000 - NZ$320,000 (excluding GST) per year (cap varies by discipline).

-An updated Request for Proposals is released in November each year and the Marsden Fund visit the University of Otago in the month of November to present a roadshow on the upcoming funding round.
+Following the annual release of an updated Request for Proposals (RfP) in November, Marsden Fund representatives visit the University of Otago in the same month to deliver a roadshow on current funding.

-MBIE recently re-shaped the International Relationship Fund into a fund which will consist of four streams that target investment in leadership, influence, seeding and strategic cooperation.
+MBIE recently re-shaped the International Relationship Fund into the Catalyst Fund.
+The fund consists of four streams that target investment in leadership, influence, seeding and strategic cooperation.

 - Catalyst: Influence(administered by the RSNZ, MBIE, MFAT and HRC)

 - Catalyst: Leaders (administered by the RSNZ on MBIE’s behalf)